GNOME/libadwaita/HACKING.md

     foo_bar_button_clicked_cb (HdyDialerCycleButton *self,
                                GdkEventButton       *event)

+Note however that virtual methods like *<class_name>_{init,constructed,finalize,dispose}* do use the class prefix.
+These functions are usually never called directly but only assigned once in *<class_name>_constructed* so the longer name is kind of acceptable.
+This also helps to distinguish virtual methods from regular private methods.

 Self argument
 -------------
 The first argument is usually the object itself so call it *self*.
 E.g. for a